 The trees in Munich are all decked out with golden leaves, there is a proper chill in the air and they’ve started covering up the fountains in anticipation of the big freeze.
 This is the time of year when I crave hearty, flavoursome food.
-Chilli Stuffed Sweet Potatoes are EXACTLY the right meal for the season.
+Chili Stuffed Sweet Potatoes

 Sweet Potatoes or Kumara?